EURECA

 Description:

-- for electricity - the total installed capacity of all RES installations enables the cooperative and its members to cover at least 70% of their own needs and does not exceed 10 MW,
+● For electricity: The total installed capacity of all RES installations should be sufficient for the cooperative and its members to cover at least 70% of their own energy needs, with a maximum limit of 10 MW.

-- for biogas - the annual capacity of all installations does not exceed 40 million m3.
+● For biogas: The combined annual capacity of all installations should not surpass 40 million m3.

 Read More